To Main Map

 Exit Highway 101 at Los Carneros Rd and head toward the mountains.
 You will see the museum on your right.
 There is a large parking lot.

-The museum is open Fri-Sun from 1-4pm.
-It is closed on Easter Sunday and Dec 27-Jan 6.
-There are special family days the museum hosts: check their website calendar.
+The museum is open Sat-Sun from noon-4pm.
+It is closed on Easter Sunday, Thanksgiving (4th Thurs in Nov), Dec 25, and Dec 28-Jan 3.
+There are special family days the museum hosts and you can have your birthday party there.

 Lisa